 1. It should be illegal to be high (intoxicated)

-2. Any substance should be controlled whose normal use makes one high
+2. Any substance should be controlled if its normal use makes one high

 The reason that God prohibits drunkenness is because a drunk is an unacceptable risk to society and to himself.
 Yet decades ago the federal government bribed the states to decriminalize even public drunkenness.
 Now, Christians being seduced by the grotesquely immoral libertarian party platform of states right (to decriminalize child killing and legalize homosexual marriage), are going far beyond marijuana to even advocate for the decriminalization of cocaine too.
 But when the normal use of a substance gets someone intoxicated, it should not be decriminalized.